Financing your startThe page was last modified:

 - operating loans from the bank, normally a small overdraft facility to cover fluctuating cash flows

 - bank loans.

-Your own funds are not always sufficient.
-If this is the case, contact a bank or other lender.
+Your own funds might not always be sufficient.
+If this is the case, you can contact a bank or other lender.
 The estimated risk in your business concept largely determines how much you can borrow and what security will be required for the loan to be granted.